 Professors Barton Beebe and Jeanne Fromer

 Wednesdays, 2:10-4:00 pm, Furman Hall, Room 210

-Thursdays, 5:00-6:50 pm, 40 Washington Square South, Vanderbilt Hall, Room 208
+Thursdays, 4:00-5:50 pm, Vanderbilt Hall, Room 208

 The Colloquium has two components.
 In one, leading thinkers are invited to present recent work.
 In the other, we read background materials relevant to each speaker's presentation.
 The Colloquium also provides each student with the opportunity to write and present an independent research paper.

 Spring 2019 Schedule of Presenters

 Mark McKenna, Notre Dame Law School

 Unfair Disruption (with Mark Lemley)